 NATO’s relations with Sweden

-NATO and Sweden actively cooperate in peace and security operations and have developed practical cooperation in many other areas including education and training, and defence reform.
+NATO-Sweden relations should be viewed through the Partnership for Peace framework which Sweden joined in 1994.
+NATO and Sweden actively cooperate in peace and security operations and have developed practical cooperation in many other areas.
+An Individual Partnership Programme (IPP) lays out the programme of cooperation between Sweden and NATO.

 Swedish cooperation with NATO is based on a longstanding policy of military non-alignment and a firm national consensus.
-From this basis, Sweden is not pursuing NATO membership, but selects areas of cooperation with NATO that match joint objectives.
+From this basis, the Sweden selects areas of cooperation with NATO that match joint objectives.

 An important area of cooperation is the country’s support for NATO-led operations.
-Sweden is currently contributing to the peacekeeping operations in Kosovo and Afghanistan, and is planning to contribute to the post-2014 mission in Afghanistan.
+Sweden is currently contributing to the peacekeeping operations in Kosovo and Afghanistan.
 In the past, it supported the NATO-led operation in Bosnia and Herzegovina.

-Sweden is an active contributor to NATO-led operations.
-Its first contribution dates back to 1995 when it sent a battalion to the NATO-led peacekeeping force in Bosnia and Herzegovina.
-Since 1999, Sweden has provided a mechanised company and support units to the peacekeeping force in Kosovo.
-Since 2003, Swedish personnel have been working alongside Allied forces as part of the International Security Assistance Force (ISAF) in Afghanistan, providing specialist units and logistical support.
-Sweden led the multinational Provincial Reconstruction Team (PRT) in Mazar-e Sharif from 2006.
-The PRT became a Transition Support Team in 2012, under the lead of Sweden’s Senior Civilian Representative in northern Afghanistan.
-Sweden is planning to be an operational partner in the post-2014 NATO-led mission in Afghanistan – Resolute Support.
+In 1996, Sweden contributed a battalion to the NATO-led peacekeeping force in Bosnia and Herzegovina.
+Beginning in 1999, Sweden has provided a mechanized company and support units to the peacekeeping force in Kosovo.
+Since 2003, Swedish personnel have been working alongside Allied forces as part of International Security Assistance Force (ISAF) in Afghanistan, providing specialist units and logistical support.
+Sweden leads the Mazar-e-Sharif Provincial Reconstruction Team.

-Sweden’s role in training the forces of NATO partner countries is also greatly valued by the Allies.
-In April 1999, NATO formally recognised the military training centre in Almnäs as a PfP Training Centre.
-In 2004, the centre moved to new premises in Kungsängen, north of Stockholm.
-SWEDINT, the Swedish Armed Forces International Centre’s activities include exercises and training, with a focus on humanitarian assistance, rescue services, peace-support operations, civil emergency planning and the democratic control of the armed forces.
-The centre regularly organises courses and training exercises within the PfP.
-In January 2012 - in support of UN Security Council Resolution 1325 and related resolutions on strengthening the role of women, peace and security – the Nordic countries established a Nordic Centre for Gender in Military Operations, to make sure that gender perspectives continue to be integrated into military operations.
+Sweden’s role in training the forces of NATO Partner countries is greatly valued by the Allies.
+In April 1999 NATO formally recognised the military training centre in Almnäs as a PfP Training Centre.
+In 2004, the centre moved to new, modern premises in Kungsängen, north of Stockholm.
+The activities of the centre include exercises and training, with a focus on humanitarian assistance, rescue services, peace-support operations, civil emergency planning and the democratic control of the armed forces.
+The centre regularly organizes courses and training exercises within the PfP.
+Swedint, the Swedish armed forces international centre has been a PfP Training Centre since 1997.

-Sweden’s close ties with its neighbours Norway, Denmark and Finland are reflected in its participation in Nordic Defence Cooperation (NORDEFCO), a further practical and efficient way for like-minded states to contribute to regional and international security and to practise cooperation, including pooling and sharing.
-In Sweden’s case this activity is pursued alongside the Nordic Battlegroup and regionally around the Baltic Sea and in northern Europe.
+Sweden’s close ties with its neighbours Norway and Finland have resulted in Nordic security cooperation, a further practical and efficient way for like-minded states to contribute to regional and international security.
+In Sweden’s case this activity is pursued alongside the Nordic Battle Group.

 Defence and security sector reform

 Participating in peacekeeping and peace-support operations alongside NATO Allies has complemented Sweden’s own process of military transformation.
-Participation in the PfP Planning and Review Process (PARP) influences Swedish planning and activities, aimed at developing the capabilities and enhancing the interoperability of the Swedish Armed Forces.
-The Allies and other partners also benefit from Swedish expertise.
-For instance, Sweden contributes to NATO’s programme of support for security-sector reform in the western Balkans, southern Caucasus and Central Asia.
+Participation in the PfP Planning and Review Process (PARP) influences Swedish planning and activities, aimed at enhancing Sweden’s ability to take part in peace-support operations.
+The Allies and other Partners also benefit from Swedish expertise.
+Sweden is contributing to NATO’s programme of support for security-sector reform in the western Balkans, southern Caucasus and Central Asia.

-Sweden is contributing to the development of the EU Battlegroup concept.
-It is cooperating with Estonia, Finland and Norway, among other countries, in the development of a multinational rapid reaction force for EU-led peace-support operations.
+Sweden is participating in the development of the EU Battle Group concept.
+It is cooperating with Estonia, Finland and Norway among other countries in the development of a multinational rapid reaction force for EU-led peace-support operations.
 During periods that the Swedish parts of the force are not on stand-by for EU needs, they will be available for operations led by both the UN and NATO.

 Civil emergency planning

 Civil emergency planning is a major area of bilateral cooperation.
-The aim is for Sweden to be able to cooperate with NATO Allies in providing mutual support in dealing with the consequences of a major accident or disaster in the EAPC (Euro-Atlantic Partnership Council) area.
-In line with this, Sweden has participated in numerous NATO Crisis Management Exercises, in addition to several maritime exercises.
-Additionally, Swedish civil resources have been listed with the EADRCC (Euro-Atlantic Disaster Response Coordination Centre).
+The aim is for Sweden to be able to cooperate with NATO Allies in providing mutual support in dealing with the consequences of a major accident or disaster in the EAPC area.
+This could include dealing with the consequences of incidents involving chemical, biological, radiological or nuclear agents, as well as humanitarian disaster relief operations.
+In line with this, Swedish civil resources have been listed with the EADRCC (Euro-Atlantic Disaster Response Coordination Centre).
 Units include search and rescue teams, medical experts and protection and decontamination units.